RoghayehMaleki/QPG-database/README.md

 TA-xR: table algebra that is not realizable by the classification or because it fails some other feasibility condition.

 O:  table algebra that passes the feasibility conditions and the realizability is still open.

-F: when the code tries to check if the given example is an association scheme or no, but it stops at some value > 0.

 * For rank 4 database please see [https://roghayehmaleki.github.io/QPG-database/Rank4SsinglegeneratorSITAs/html-file.html](https://roghayehmaleki.github.io/QPG-database/Rank4SsinglegeneratorSITAs/html-file.html)